ankop/Analysis-of-Effects-of-weather-changes-in-California-and-its-coastal-line/README.md

 # Analysis-of-Effects-of-weather-changes-in-California-and-its-coastal-line
-The project is a done for  a capstone course in which the students focus on the practice of data analysis, and both statistical and computational reasoning.
-They work on all steps in the data pipeline and workflow to get authentic experience in analyzing and working with data.
+The project is a part of final submission for a capstone course(STA 160: Practice in Statistical Data Science) at UC Davis.
+Details about the nature of the course can be found here(https://statistics.ucdavis.edu/expanded-descriptions/160).